DanielBrosch/SDPSymmetryReduction.jl/README.md

 ```

 ## Determining an admissible subspace
 The function `admPartSubspace` determines an optimal admissible partition subspace for the problem.
 This is done using a randomized Jordan-reduction algorithm, and it returns a Jordan algebra (closed under linear combinations and squaring).
-SDPs can be restricted to such a subspace without changing its optimal value.
+SDPs can be restricted to such a subspace without changing their optimal value.

 Given `C,A` and `b`, `admPartSubspace(C,a,b)` returns a `Partition P` with `P.n` giving the number of parts of the partition, and `P.P` returning an integer valued matrix (same size at `x` in matrix form) with entries `1,...,n` defining the partition.

-## Block diagonalizing a Jordan-algebra
+## Block-diagonalizing a Jordan-algebra
 The function `blockDiagonalize` determines a block-diagonalization of a (Jordan)-algebra given by a partition `P` using a randomized algorithm.

 `blockDiagonalize(P)` returns a real block-diagonalization `blkd`, if it exists, otherwise `nothing`.